-A surplus production model was fit to observed landings and effort data of small pelagics (sardinella, anchovies and mackerel).
-The landings of the three major small pelagic species represent a strong indicator for the status of all small pelagic species.
-Fishing effort is represented by the number of canoes but calibrated to account for the changes of efficiency.
-We did not use the auxiliary estimates of abundance using acoustic surveys.
+A surplus production model was fit to observed landings and effort data of small pelagics (sardinellas, anchovies and mackerel).
+The landings of the three major small pelagic species represent an indicator for the status of all small pelagic species, in the absence of reliable abundance data (CPUE and acoustic surveys).
+Fishing effort is represented by the number of purse seine canoes calibrated to account for the changes in the efficiency of a fishing trip.
+We didn't use the auxiliary estimates of abundance using acoustic surveys.
 The model is a mass balance approach in which stock biomass each year is the biomass the year before plus new production minus the catch removed.
 New production is the net difference between additions from growth and recruitment and mortality losses.

 The stock growth is assumed to follow the familiar logistic curve.

-$$B{t+1} = B_t + rB_t \left(1 - \frac{B_t}{K}\right) - C_t + \epsilon$$ t = year
+$$B{t+1} = B_t + rB_t \left(1 - \frac{B_t}{K}\right) - C_t + \epsilon$$